Vladimir Nabokov: The American Years

 For Nabokov’s writing, whether in Russian or English, presents enough perplexities and open possibilities to keep a critically minded biographer constantly on the hop.
 Boyd’s subject is a joker who liked on occasion to hide one set of jokes behind a couple of other sets; he was fascinated by translucency, irridescence, duplicity, cruelty.
 It’s not to be expected that Mr. Boyd’s biography will explore, let alone resolve, such an arabesque of complexities; but it’s a great advantage to have them aligned, interrelated, and available for the reader’s private animation.
 One may disagree with a number of Boyd’s particular judgments and yet feel, again and again, gratitude for the scope and detail of his backgrounds, the exemplary energy of his analyses.

-Though the first of the volumes is subtitled “The Russian Years,” and the second “The American Years,” neither formula is beyond reach of a quibble.
+Though the first of the volumes is subtitled “The Russian Years,”1 and the second “The American Years,” neither formula is beyond reach of a quibble.
 The “Russian” years included two decades of exile, mostly in Berlin, while the “American” years include almost as much time spent in Europe, mostly Switzerland.
-Still, however we label them, the two periods are decisively different, and …
+Still, however we label them, the two periods are decisively different, and pose special problems for the biographer.
+In recounting…

 This article is available to online subscribers only.